-- A rescue effect takes a card from play and moves it to a player's Land of Redemption, where it becomes a Redeemed Soul. - When a card is rescued, all cards equipped to or placed on that card are discarded. - A rescue effect targets the card that is rescued. - Rescue effects only target Lost Souls and humans. - Lost Souls targeted for rescue must be in an opponent's Land of Bondage. - All rescue effects are instant.
+- A rescue effect takes a card from play and moves it to a player's Land of Redemption, where it becomes a Redeemed Soul. - When a card is rescued, all cards equipped to, cards placed on and Artifacts activated on that card are discarded. - A rescue effect targets the card that is rescued. - Rescue effects only target Lost Souls and humans. - Lost Souls targeted for rescue must be in an opponent's Land of Bondage. - All rescue effects are instant.